 One of the most significant improvements added to the gameplay is a warehouse used to store extra items not on the player character.
 The premise is that a traveling caravan has taken notice of the player's exploits and wishes to help by providing space.
 This feature also includes a secondary area for transferring items between save fills such that if you find a perfect item for another one of you characters you can send it to them.
-The the caravaner will offer upgrades to the size of his storage area, but at a steep cost.
+The caravaner will offer upgrades to the size of his storage area, but at a steep cost.

 Artifacts were also added, which are an extra piece of equipment that the player can wear in addition to those from the previous game.
 These are not dropped by enemies or chests but are instead created by the player through the use of formula (which are dropped with regular loot) by combining relics and charms.
 These recipes will tell you what you need to build them, and once you have all the required items they can be combined by a special merchant called an Enchanter for a price.
 These usually add fairly large stat increases and come in the form of lesser or greater artifacts.
-Enchanters have the secondary ability of separating relics/charms from items for a price and at the expense of either the relic/charm or the item.
+Enchanters have the secondary ability to separate relics/charms from items for a price and at the expense of either the relic/charm or the item.

 Also added to the game are magic scrolls.
-The scrolls act as one time use spells available to any class with extremely powerful effects ranging from elemental attacks to offensive/defensive player buffs.
-Scrolls are typically only available from merchants at a high price, and are sometimes called for in artifact formula.
+The scrolls act as one-time use spells available to any class with extremely powerful effects ranging from elemental attacks to offensive/defensive player buffs.
+Scrolls are typically only available from merchants at a high price and are sometimes called for in artifact formula.

 Immortal Throne also raises the level cap for player characters from 65 in the unexpanded game to 75.
 Levels beyond 65 continue to grant the player 3 skill points and 2 ability points each just as before.

 New Mastery: Dream